Monthly Archives: July 2011

 - Mental outlook: Motorcycle riders usually report returning from a ride feeling energized and happy.
 Many riders refer to their motorcycle as their “therapist.”
 Riding a motorcycle has a wonderful way of releasing endorphins that serve to boost mood and improve outlook.
 The time spent on a bike also provides valuable sun exposure, known to increase Vitamin D levels which are known to be powerful mood enhancers.
 Additionally, the hours of alone time spent on the back of a bike either allows folks to completely escape from their problems or allows them to work through problems and consider issues from different perspectives.
 I know more than one rider who hops on their bike and takes a ride when they have an issue needing consideration.
 (This does not, of course, apply to issues causing great distress.)

 That’s it!
 Riding a motorcycle has definite health advantages, both physical and emotional.
 As always, ride smart.
 Get thoroughly trained before starting to ride and then take time to practice on back roads before hitting main thoroughfares.
 Take your time and don’t try to beat lights or get in front of slow drivers.
-A recent tragedy in Carmel proved the necessity of this.
-And, of course, NEVER drive while impaired.
-Even one beer can affect reaction time enough to impair shifting and clutch operation and to impair turning ability.
+As always, NEVER drive while under the influence of alcohol or drugs.
+Even one beer can affect reaction time enough to impair shifting, clutch operation and turning ability.
 Just don’t do it.

 I’m off to ride.
 Have a great day!